French cruiser Primauguet (1924): Service

 She was sent to escort an oiler in support of three La Galissonnière-class cruisers of the 4th Squadron.
 They were on an operation to Libreville, in French Equatorial Africa, to counter Free French activity.
 In the Bight of Benin, the French force was intercepted by the British cruisers Cornwall and Delhi.
 After negotiations, Primauguet was ordered to turn back to Casablanca by Admiral Bourague, aboard Georges Leygues.

 On 8 November 1941, she began a refit in Casablanca and was not fully operational when the Naval Battle of Casablanca began exactly one year later.
 During this unequal engagement, she was shelled by the largest ships of the opposing American forces, the US battleship Massachusetts and the 8-inch cruisers Wichita, Tuscaloosa and Augusta, as well as the 6-inch cruiser Brooklyn.
 She was also subject to four waves of aerial attack by Douglas Dauntless dive-bombers from the aircraft carrier USS Ranger, which claimed six direct hits.

 Massively outmatched by the opposing firepower, she was badly damaged and suffered many casualties.
-To allow the crew to be evacuated, the ship ran in close to the shore and dropped anchor in shallow water, where she burnt out overnight.
-Although sources regularly state that she was run aground, photographs taken after the battle show her lying at anchor, inoperable but apparently still afloat.

-The wreck of Primauguet was sold in 1951, and broken up for scrap.
+The ship dropped anchor in shallow water and later went aground where she burnt through the night.
+Her wreck was sold in 1951, and scrapped in place.